Leave No Trace

 Please learn and practice Leave No Trace skills and ethics and pass them on to those you come into contact with.
 It's easy to enjoy and protect the park simultaneously.

-For more information, stop by the park's Backcountry Office or visit the Leave No Trace website.
+For more information, stop by the park's Wilderness Office or visit the Leave No Trace website.

 Plan Ahead and Prepare